Sunday Mass canceled after firecrackers are found in church

 GRAND HAVEN, Mich.
 (AP) — Masses have been canceled at a Roman Catholic church in western Michigan after firecrackers were discovered inside and outside the building.

 The incident occurred Sunday at St. Patrick-St. Anthony church in Grand Haven.
 Police say parts of the church were vandalized and a television was broken.
-A man was arrested.
+A man from Newaygo County was captured after threatening officers with wood from a broken chair.

-Police were called around 7 a.m., two hours before the first of two Sunday Masses.
+Police were called around 7 a.m., two hours before the first Mass.

+Church member Steve Shannon says he didn't know the 11 a.m.
+Mass was canceled.
+He tells WOOD-TV that the incident is bothersome.
+Shannon says vandalism is "one thing," but explosives are a "totally different thing."